ninchistudios/musicproduction/end-to-end-checklist.md

 * Vocal stutter on a long drawn out phrase by slicing (e.g. on 16ths/32nds) and muting.
 * Telephone/lofi vocals with EQ with low+high pass filters, and boost the nice midtone.
 Maybe use on a delay.
 * De-ess every vocal to remove annoying sibilance.
-* Use a stereo slapback delay bus to make vocals more natural and less dry
+* Use a stereo slapback delay bus to make vocals more natural and less dry.

 ##### Automation